 The old fortress of Corfu - credits: projectcorfu.com.com

 At the very heart of the old town of Corfu, the Old Fortress stands as a guardian of Corfu itself.
 In 1386, the people of Corfu under the threat of the Ottoman invasion and the disappointment from the Byzantine forces, asked the intervention of Venice, surrendering themselves to the Doge of Venice.
 This is the beginning of the Venetian rule that lasted for about four centuries and shaped the culture and history of the island.
 The Venetians quickly decided to exploit as much they could the old Byzantine fortifications and further expand the fortress for the security and control of the island and its waterways.
-In the 15th century, the fortress was already built and helped the defence of Corfu from the continuous tries of the Ottomans to invade it.
+In the 15th century, the fortress was already built and helped the defense of Corfu from the continuous tries of the Ottomans to invade it.
 It successfully repelled most of the foreign attacks and used to be the most elaborate defensive system of the island up until the construction of the New Fortress during the 19th century.
 During WWII, the Nazi forces that occupied the island imprisoned the thriving population of Jews that lived for centuries in harmony with the locals and transferred them to the concentration camps of Auschwitz-Birkenau.
 Just over 100 people managed to survive and return to Corfu.
 Today, the old fortress is an open site with all his facilities restored and hosts the Municipal Library of the island as well as the priceless State Archives of Corfu.
 Do not miss the chance to visit the church of St. George, a Christian temple that follows the ancient Greek architecture!

 After having scratched just the surface of things to do in Corfu, we presented to you just a fraction of the cultural wealth of the island.
-Definitely a destination appropriate for families and the demanding traveller, prepare to immerse into the history of centuries with a heritage hard to imagine.
+Definitely a destination appropriate for families and the demanding traveler, prepare to immerse into the history of centuries with a heritage hard to imagine.
 In case you want your pristine beaches accompanied by spots of cultural pleasure, plan your own trip to the island of Corfu, or perhaps check out one of our Greece tours.